ai-how/Nitin-Panwar.github.io/_posts/2016-5-21-Model building steps.md

 ![Capture.PNG]({{site.baseurl}}/_posts/Capture.PNG)

 ## **Univariate Analysis:**
 Here we will explore all varibles one by one.
-Method to perform
+Method to perform univariate analysis will depend on whether the variable type is caltagorical or continious.
+So lets consider those individually.